adamsilver/fdpb/09-an-expense-form.md

 </form>
 ```

 The `id`, `for` and `name` attributes have a particular format.
 This is because we're sending the server multiple expense items for processing.
 Many server-side frameworks, such as Express, look for names with array indexes in the request payload.
-They then can use the convention to convert the items into an array to group them.
+They use this convention to convert the form fields and values into groups.

 The important bit is that the index needs to increase by 1 each time.
 To make this easy to parse in Javascript, the pattern is stored in data attributes.
 This way, all the script has to do is replace `%index%` with the index number.